Bali immersion: Jungles, waterfalls & untouched isles

 We also suggest avoiding swimming pools if you have open wounds that could become infected.

-- What level of fitness do I need?
+- What level of fitness do I need for this trip?

 We recommend having a read-through of the itinerary above, and getting in touch if you have specific questions on fitness.
 Overall, the trip is relatively relaxed but a moderate level of fitness is needed.
 The Campuhan Ridge walk on Day 2 is a fairly flat walk that takes about half an hour.
 On Day 7, there is a 10-minute hike up and down steps to reach the beach.
 Comfortable trainers or walking shoes are advised.